awwaiid/thelackthereof/content/OGPF.md

 ---

 ## OCaml Genetic Programming Framework
 One of the greatest strengths of [[OCaml]] is in data structure manipulation, which is essentially what makes up a genetic programming framework.
-Thus OCaml is an excellent choice for such an endevor.
+Thus OCaml is an excellent choice for such an endeavor.

 The goal of [[OGPF]] is to create a modular framework for building genetic programming systems in [[OCaml]].
 It is additionally an experiment in modular framework design, making heavy use of [[Functors]].
 OGPF seeks to be a clean, elegant, and efficient solution to the question "How do I do genetic programming in OCaml?"